stolar-xyz/movies-browser/README.md

 ## Description

 The app will allow you to browse movies and actors based on the [API](https://api.themoviedb.org).
-The design is styled using Styled Components and adapted for display on small screens (RWD).
+The design is styled with Styled Components and adapted to display on smaller screens (RWD).
 The site will allow you to change the theme to a darker one by clicking a switch near the subheader.

 ### Libraries Used